cyberbotics/webots-doc/guide/using-webots-makefiles.md

 %end

 Every source file specified using these variables, will be added to the controller build.
-In addition dependency files will be automatically generated by the `make` command in order to minimize the build.
+In addition, dependency files will be automatically generated by the `make` command in order to minimize the build.
 Note that these variables should not be used in any language other than C or C++.